|Maintainer(s)||University of Münster|

 When the button is clicked a pop-up window or a new tab is opened and the user will be requested to login at the ownCloud instance and authorise access from Moodle.
 If authorisation is granted, the user sees a tabular listing of the files available:

 Here the user can select files, reload the content and logout.
-The settings button opens the ownCloud web interface in a new window so that you can manage your files easily
+The settings button is only displayed to admins, who will be redirected to the repository settings.

-Installing and configuring this plugin is a rather technical endeavour, given that making two machines speak to each other is a very technical topic.
+Installing and configuring this plugin is a very technical endeavour, given that making two machines speak to each other is a very technical topic.
 If something goes wrong, it may be hard to find out the root cause.
-Nevertheless, so far we have been able to resolve all issues and, once the plugin is installed and configured correctly, it runs smoothly and very stable.
+Nevertheless, we have been able to resolve most issues and, once the plugin is installed and configured correctly, it runs smoothly and very stable.
 The following is a list of issues that were encountered during configuration, and hints at how to proceed.

 - I cannot connect a system account.